 Point Lepreau Nuclear Generating Station reconnects to the New Brunswick grid

-Fredericton, N.B. – Yesterday, the Point Lepreau Nuclear Generating Station (PLNGS) reconnected to the New Brunswick grid following the completion of its planned maintenance outage 2023 which started on April 15, 2023.
+Fredericton, N.B. – On Sunday November 19, the Point Lepreau Nuclear Generating Station (PLNGS) reconnected to the New Brunswick grid following the completion of a planned maintenance outage which started on November 14, 2023.

 Planned outages of this nature are key investments to ensure the long-term reliability of PLNGS to meet the energy needs of New Brunswickers.

 About the Point Lepreau Nuclear Generating Station